 At the same time, however, you can quickly become dependent on the social media players.
 Because they decide:

 - What tools are at your disposal

 - Which of your followers and fans get to see your content

 A concrete example: a few years ago, Facebook Pages were proclaimed from some corners to be the successor to the website.
 Now, most companies are likely to be much more sceptical about this proclamation.
 Because the social media giant likes to change its rules frequently and Facebook Pages have lost visibility and reach.
 Of course, it can still be worthwhile for you to be present and active but I wouldn't rely solely on this channel.

 You can only rely on what belongs to you and where you set the rules yourself.
 And this is exactly the idea behind a "content hub".

 The simplest case: landing page as your content hub

 In short, a content hub is the place on the web where all your content threads come together.
 It's usually located on your own website and, in the simplest case, it's a landing page.
 You link to your site from your social media profiles.
 Here, users will also find your other profiles and offers.

 You don't have any resources available?
 Then simply link your presence in the social networks and make it clear in one sentence what awaits visitors there.
 Ideally, you should at least give an automatically generated foretaste of your content there.

 Tip: Lack of resources is the main reason why many content efforts of freelancers and agencies fail.
-Jan will show you how you can work more effectively and stress-free again in his article on productivity hacks.
+Jan tells you how you can work more effectively and stress-free in his article Productivity Hacks.